 The Company Insider Conversation

 Look for opportunities to talk with almost anyone who works in a company you’re interested in working in.
+(Ideally, you’ll have a “target companies list” of 40-50 companies you’re focusing on.)
 In this type of conversation you’ll be asking questions about the company and – very tactfully – questions that can help you navigate a path to getting hired there.

 Why did I say “very tactfully”?
 Because it’s easy to scare off a contact – perhaps even before you’ve landed a meeting with them – by saying anything that makes them feel pressured to find you a job.
 (In fact, even calling it an “informational interview” can be a turnoff.
 Try calling it something like “a conversation about your experiences at XYZ Co. and how you got started there.”
 It sounds easier and more relaxed.)

 Think of it as if it were a first date.
 You may be hot to trot, or you may be eager to get married and have children.
 But you’re getting way ahead of yourself – and turning the other person off – if that’s all you can think about.
 Usually you have to get acquainted first!

 Focus on putting your company insider at ease, taking a sincere interest in the person and what he or she has to say.
 Enjoy having a comfortable, interesting professional discussion.
 There are all sorts of positive results that might – in good time – flow from this relationship, including referral to a hiring manager.
 But first, build relationship.